-The Mississippi Arts Commission is pleased to announce the recipients of the Building Fund for the Arts (BFA) grant.
-This funding opportunity supports the much-needed repair, renovation, expansion, or construction of Mississippi facilities that serve as sites for year-round arts programming in their communities.
-The Mississippi Legislature approved $3 million for the BFA program for FY2023.
+The Mississippi Arts Commission (MAC) awarded $5.2 million to 34 arts organizations in 23 counties in Mississippi through the Building Fund for the Arts (BFA) grant for FY2024.
+The funding opportunity provided through the BFA grant supports the much-needed repair, renovation, expansion, or construction of Mississippi facilities that serve as sites for year-round arts programming in their communities.

-The Mississippi Arts Commission (MAC) is pleased to announce a new look for Mississippi’s official grant-making and service agency for the arts.
+The Mississippi Arts Commission (MAC) is pleased to announce the 2024 Governor’s Arts Awards recipients.

 I have long wanted to make an extended visit to Meridian.
 In college, I spent the majority of a day photographing modern works of architecture throughout the city as part of an exhibition that we created featuring modern architecture in Mississippi.
 The three-foot building was still a hope and a dream, as was the Meridian Police Department building.
 But City Hall has just been renovated, and word was circulating about the upcoming MAX.
 Since then, I had only ever stopped at Chick-fil-A on my way through or looped through downtown – if I had some extra time – to see if much had changed.

 Reaching out to our Commissioners has been an amazing opportunity not only to get to know each member but also to get to know their community.
 They know their towns well and are wonderfully connected to the people and organizations we serve or need to be serving.